 Another Sicilian speciality, this dish is prepared using black rice.
 However, while black risotto is usually covered with squid ink, this is a sweeter treat – the colouring comes from chocolate.
 The riso nero is a dessert similar to rice pudding, made with milk, rice, cocoa and chocolate, and decorations usually consisting of cinnamon and sugar sprinkles.

-The legend goes that the dessert was first made in homage to Sicily's Black Madonna, a mysterious statue in Tindari which holds a special place in local residents' hearts, and is thought to be responsible for numerous miracles.
+The legend goes that the dessert was first made in homage to Sicily's Black Madonna, a mysterious statue in Tindari thought to be responsible for numerous miracles.

 Pan di Ramerino

-If you're worried about doing without seasonal comforts, fear not - chocolate eggs have become a part of Easter tradition in Italy, often with a hidden treat in the middle.
+If you're worried about doing without more familiar comforts, fear not – chocolate eggs have become a part of Easter tradition in Italy, often with a hidden treat in the middle.

 READ MORE: The essential guide to an Italian Easter